usf-cs272-fall2021/homework-TextFileSorter-template/README.md

        OuterClass.InnerClass example = new OuterClass().new InnerClass();
        ```

+  - This homework will *not* check for warnings due to a [open bug](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=8265253) involving Javadoc comments for anonymous inner classes.

   - This homework will not be directly used by any project.
 However, it is useful for demonstrating different approaches to sorting data, which may come in handy for project 2 when sorting search results.

 These hints are *optional*.
 There may be multiple approaches to solving this homework.